-Problems from using Hyperbaric Chamber in Sports
+Problems from using Hyperbaric Chamber

 “This past season the Vancouver Canucks were using a hyperbaric chamber as part of their training program.
 At the beginning of the season this chamber was used primarily for speeding up recovery time of injured players.
 Very soon the Canucks began to use it on uninjured players, hoping to improve endurance, reaction time and balance.
 Initially this seemed to be the case as the Canucks won 7 of 8 games since the beginning of the season.”

-How does Hyperbaric System Work?
+How does a Hyperbaric System Work?

 Why would problems arise from Hyperbaric Use?